syddgrt/CAT201_Project/README.md

 The game will start

 Any modifications to the game file must undergo <git add> and <git commit -m "MessageTitle" -m "Message">

+In the game

+W and S key to select between choices E key to confirm choice.